gt245x/Linux-Server-Configuration/README.md

         PermitRootLogin yes

-Change the value 'yes' to 'no'
+Change the value 'yes' to 'no' to disable root login

 Restart the sshd service by running the following command: